-- 1. Inclusion of intercultural aspects in the education system; - 2.
-Strengthening the capacities for support of the integration of ethnic communities.
+- 1. Inclusion of intercultural aspects in the education system - 2.
+Strengthening the capacities for support of the integration of ethnic communities

-It is envisaged that transfer of knowledge through the Twinning Program is ensured in terms of workshops, training sessions and discussions.
-The planned activities are aimed at introducing innovative programmes, updating programmes and training for educational staff.
+It is envisaged that transfer of knowledge through the Twinning Programme is ensured in terms of workshops, training sessions, and discussions.
+The planned activities are aimed at introducing innovative programmes, updating programmes, and for training educational staff.

 Although the available information of the project activities was extremely limited, it is important to indicate several apparent inconsistencies.
-In terms of the Operational Programme the activities of this measure are particularly focused on "raising the awareness of literacy of Roma population, introduction of innovative programs for Roma children, ethic training for the teachers and school principals and upgrading of training centres for Roma population, particularly focusing on the Roma population with unfavourable educational structure".
-The Project, however, according to the available information, fails to envisage inclusion of Roma population, which by itself is to be a separate component.
-The two components envisaged within the Project (1.
-Inclusion of intercultural aspects in the education system and 2.
-Strengthening the capacity for support of the integration of ethnic communities) are too narrowly defined and may include only a part of the activities presented in the Operational Programme: "initiatives for applying intercultural education, principles of tolerance and solidarity among students in the process of education and training from different ethnic groups and etc".
-A range of activities envisaged in the programme cannot find their place in such defined objectives: raising literacy of persons from the ethnic communities; reducing illiteracy of persons speaking native language other than Macedonian.
-In addition, addressing the particularly important problem relating to frequent occurrence of leaving schools at early age among Roma pupil completely undermined 99.
-The 2011 Progress Report indicates that "the need to provide structured training for teachers is yet to be tackled".
+In terms of the Operational Programme, the activities of this measure are particularly focused on "raising the awareness of literacy of the Roma population, introduction of innovative programmes for Roma children, ethic training for the teachers and school principals and upgrading of training centres for the Roma population, particularly focusing on the Roma population with an unfavourable educational structure".
+110 The Project, however, according to the available information, fails to envisage inclusion of the Roma population, which by itself is to be a separate component.
+The two components envisaged within the Project are (1) inclusion of intercultural aspects in the education system; (2) strengthening the capacity for support of the integration of ethnic communities.
+However, these are too narrowly defined and may include only a part of the activities presented in the Operational Programme as "initiatives for applying intercultural education, principles of tolerance and solidarity among students in the process of education and training from different ethnic groups and etc." A range of activities envisaged in the programme cannot find their place in such defined objectives.
+These include raising the literacy of persons from ethnic communities and reducing the illiteracy of persons speaking a native language other than Macedonian.
+In addition, addressing the particularly important problem relating to the frequent occurrence of leaving schools at an early age among Roma pupils are completely undermined.
+111 The 2011 Progress Report indicates that "the need to provide structured training for teachers is yet to be tackled".

-The recommendation of the team of experts in the Convergence Study relating to obtaining equal access to the educational system is to provide "subsidized childcare, meals textbooks and etc. as an important element of equity and efficiency in education.If budget limitations are an issue, "a targeted approach toward socially deprived minorities, such as the Roma"100.
-This should be taken into consideration when planning the future activities within this measure.
+The recommendations of the team of experts at the Convergence Study relating to obtaining equal access to the educational system is to provide "subsidized childcare, meals, textbooks and etc. as an important element of equity and efficiency in education.
+If budget limitations are an issue, there should be a targeted approach toward socially deprived minorities, such as the Roma".
+This should be taken into consideration when planning future activities within this measure.